Free Initial Consultation | (980) 237-4579

 1. Be Honest With Yourself.

 Everyone makes mistakes, and it’s easy to violate North Carolina’s legal limit.
 It’s a tricky spot to be in, but every DWI case can be improved.
-When you’re realistic about your circumstances and what you want to accomplish, it makes the process a lot easier for you and your potential attorney.
+When you’re realistic about your circumstances and what you want to accomplish, it makes the process a lot easier.

 2. Don’t Deal with A DWI Alone.

 You may think an obvious mistake occurred, and it’ll be easier to explain things yourself.
-However, the legal process is complicated, and you could be doing more harm than good.
-There are elements to a DWI case and administrative procedures most people are not qualified to handle by themselves.
-The system doesn’t forgive missteps easily, so it’s best to trust your case to a qualified attorney.
+However, the legal process is complicated, and you could do more harm than good.
+There are elements to a DWI case and administrative procedures most people are not qualified to handle alone.
+The North Carolina justice system doesn’t forgive missteps easily, so it’s best to trust your case to a qualified DWI attorney.

 3. Public Defenders vs. A Private Attorney.

-Most people know they have the right to a court-appointed defense attorney at no cost to you.
-And if you genuinely cannot afford representation, this option gives you some protection, but is it the best option?
-Public defenders are capable lawyers, but they have enormous caseloads and limited time to devote to your defense.
-When your license freedom and record are at stake in a DWI case, the decision to hire a private attorney is usually worth the investment.
-According to a U.S. Dept of Justice study, those with a private attorney are convicted less often.
+Most people know they have the right to a court-appointed defense attorney.
+If you genuinely cannot afford representation, this option gives you some protection, but is it the best option?
+Public defenders are capable lawyers but have enormous caseloads and limited time to devote to your defense.

 4. Do Your Research.

 Start by asking friends and family for recommendations.
 DWI charges in Charlotte are more common than you think, and you likely know someone who’s had a similar experience.
-Then, start googling, “DWI lawyers near me.
-Local experience is vital in DWI cases, and you should get a sense of what it’s like working with a firm from their website.
+You can also search for “DWI lawyers near me.”
+Local experience is vital in DWI cases, and you should get a sense of what it’s like working with a law firm from their website.

 5. Check Out Their Reviews, Case Results & Blog.

-What do past clients say about the results they received in their DWI case?
-Do they have a lot of success in similar DWI cases?
+What do past clients say about the results they received in their DWI cases?
+Does the firm have a lot of success in similar DWI cases?
 And do they write articles about this area of law?
 Being a leader in a field as specific as DWI defense demonstrates their commitment and ability in and out of court.

 Other things to look for are legal awards or specialized training regarding DUI defense.
-These are the lawyers who know where to look for weaknesses to befit your case, how to negotiate for favorable outcomes, ways to help you keep your license, and ultimately how to move on after a DWI.
+These lawyers know where to look for weaknesses in the case against you, how to negotiate for favorable outcomes, and ways to help you keep your license.

 6. Do a Free Consult & Trust Your Gut.

-Most criminal defense firms offer a free consultation.
-Take advantage of a few free consultations from your top choices and hear what they say about your case.
+Most DUI defense law firms offer a free consultation.
+Take advantage of a few free consultations from your top choices and hear what they say about your DWI case.
 This should give you an impression of what it’ll be like working with them.
-Do they appreciate your concerns and what you want to accomplish?
+They should understand your concerns and your desired outcome.

 If you want to prove your innocence, but the lawyer says they can get a plea quickly, you may want to move on.
-Likewise, if you get the sense you won’t work with the same attorney throughout the process, it can be a big red flag.
+Likewise, it can be a big red flag if you get the sense you won’t work with the same attorney throughout the process.

 7. Ask Your Own Questions.

-Having your own list of questions is an excellent way to gauge an attorney’s experience and skill level in DWI cases.
-This list isn’t meant to be compressive, but you may want to know things like:
+Having a list of questions is an excellent way to gauge an attorney’s experience and skill level in DWI cases.
+You may want to know things like:

 • How many DWI cases have you handled?